By Tim Causer, on 23 January 2015

-Welcome along to the progress update for the period 26 September to 3 October 2014, during which time further terrific progress has been made by Transcribe Bentham volunteers, who achieved another landmark: the 10,000th transcript was this week locked!
+Welcome to the progress update for the period 17 to 23 January 2015, during which time further excellent progress has bee made by TB volunteers.

 The more detailed state of progress is as follows:

 |Box||No. of manuscripts worked on||No. of manuscripts in box||Completion|

 We are again particularly grateful for all the transcripts of Box 150 manuscripts – Dr Quinn is finding them very useful in the course of his work.

 UK-based readers might be interested in listening to last Monday’s episode of BBC Radio 4’s Start the Week, which was on the subject of surveillance and censorship.
 It featured a panel consisting of Professor Catriona Kelly, Paul Muldoon, Cory Doctorow, and Professor Philip Schofield, the Director of the Bentham Project.